Photography mdavid.com.au

 At this point I’ll add that when it comes to buying a tripod then I think it’s worth getting a good one.
 Your tripod will probably be with you for much longer than your camera body.

 Both of these shots were taken in the middle of the day.
-The one on the left was done using a flash and the one on the right using natural light.
+Picture 1 was taken with a flash and Picture 2 using nothing but natural light.
 Note the black (underexposed) background in the picture taken with a flash.

 Not using the flash